virgili0/Virgilio/serving/purgatorio/select-and-train-machine-learning-models/deep-learning-theory/deep-learning-theory.md

 The _main characteristics_ of Deep Learning are the following:

 - The learning algorithm always involves at least a neural network (more precisely, an acyclic graph) composed by several layers of neurons.
 These neurons are connected across layers, and these connections are adjustable weights, represented by a floating number.
 These numbers (the weights, the connections) are randomly initialized and then tweaked through an iterative process (the training phase) showing to the network a big amout of data examples.
+The output of the training phase is the trained model.

 - Neural networks are part of the [broader class](https://pathmind.com/wiki/ai-vs-machine-learning-vs-deep-learning) of algorithms for learning data representation within Machine Learning